Thompsonville, Michigan

 Thompsonville is a village in Benzie County in the U.S. state of Michigan.
-The population was 441 at the 2010 census.
-The village is located in the south of the county on the boundary between Weldon Township and Colfax Township.
+The village had a population of 451 at the 2020 census, up from 441 at the 2010 census.
+The village lies immediately north of the Manistee County line, and is divided between Colfax and Weldon townships.

+Crystal Mountain, one of Michigan's largest ski resorts, is located just west of Thompsonville.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.00 sqmi, all land.

 Origin

 Thompsonville was established when construction of the lines of two railroads, the Chicago & West Michigan and the Frankfort & South Eastern, crossed here in 1889.
-The village was platted by and named for Stacy C. Thompson (1856-1944), a Manistee, Michigan real estate agent who dealt in properties in Manistee, Mason, Benzie, Wexford and Grand Traverse Counties.
+The village, originally called Lyndonville, was platted on July 23, 1890, and was named for Sumner S. Thompson,(4/12/1823-10/24/1889), who was the President of the Frankfort and South Eastern Railroad at the time of his death.
 Of the two railroads serving the village, the Chicago & West Michigan was merged into the Pere Marquette Railway in 1900 and the Chesapeake & Ohio Railway in 1947, while the Frankfort & South Eastern was acquired in 1892 by the Toledo, Ann Arbor & North Michigan, which in turn was reorganized in 1895 as the Ann Arbor Railroad.